Operations of KFC by country: West Asia

 The first KFC in the West Asia opened in 1973 in Kuwait.
-KFC operates in the region certified halal outlets, including the United Arab Emirates, Qatar, Bahrain, Oman, Jordan, Lebanon, Iraqi Kurdistan and Saudi Arabia.
+KFC operates in the region certified halal outlets, including the United Arab Emirates, Qatar, Bahrain, Oman, Jordan, Lebanon, Iraq and Saudi Arabia.
 KFC Israel existed from 1993 to 2013 and featured kosher restaurants.
 In December 2019 KFC has announced that it will be back to Israel until Christmas, planning to open dozens of restaurants by 2020.
 By January 2023, KFC had 16 branches in Israel.
+There has also been instances of violations of their certified halal and kosher restaurant models since the late 2010s.

 In 2012 KFC opened in Ramallah in the Palestinian Authority[8] and later expanded to Hebron,[9] Bethlehem,[10] Jenin[11] and three separate outlets in Ramallah: the Ersal Branch (Bacri), Plaza Mall Branch and Masyoun Branch.
 In 2013, the New York Times reported that KFC was being smuggled into Gaza through tunnels.

+In February 2025, IS Gida, operator of KFC restaurants in Turkey, filed for bankruptcy with over 7.7 billion lira ($214 million) in debt.
+In September, HD Holding announced that they bought the franchising rights and expected that the first branches will be reopened by the end of the year.

 Europe

 United Kingdom

 As of December 2013, there were 784 KFC outlets in the United Kingdom.
 British turnover was around £684.5 million in 2013, according to Technomic.
 About 70 percent of outlets are run by franchisees, with the remainder company owned.
 The company employs 24,000 people.
 Around 400 sites are drive-through outlets.
 Average outlet turnover is between £1 and £1.5 million.

 Annual sales amount to 60,000 tonnes of chicken, 60 percent of which is purchased from the four largest suppliers in the UK, including Faccenda Group and 2 Sisters Food Group, and delivered fresh to outlets at least three times a week.
 The remaining 40 percent is sourced from companies in Europe, Thailand (including Charoen Pokphand Foods) and Brazil.